amanchauhan414/Portfolio/README.md

   <img src="./public/Logo.svg" height="68px" width="68px" alt="portfolio logo" align="center"/>
 </div>

-<h1 align="center">Rodrigo's Portfolio</h1>
+<h1 align="center">Aman's Portfolio</h1>

 ## 👋🏽 Introduction

 Welcome to my portfolio!
-I’m a full-stack software developer who uses programming to develop innovative solutions and attractive user interfaces.
-In this portfolio you’ll be able to see an overview of my work and some personal projects I’ve developed in order to improve my skills and expand my knowledges.
+I’m a front end software developer who uses programming to develop innovative solutions and attractive user interfaces.
+In this portfolio you’ll be able to see an overview of my work and some personal projects I’ve developed in order to improve my skills and expand my knowledge.

 ## 📚 Table of contents